davidfox87/neuro_encoding_models/README.md

 Examine test scripts in sub-directory tests/ to see simple scripts illustrating how to fit stimulus temporal and spike history filters to spike train data.

-Anyone can use this package in the google colab environment
+Anyone can use this package within the google colab environment.
+Below you will find some tutorials to get you started.
+After you have played around with the notebooks, you can install the package following the steps in th installation section of this document.

 |   | View | Run |
 | - | --- | ---- |